bids-standard/pybv/.github/CONTRIBUTING.md

       released, update the version as well according to [semantic versioning](https://semver.org/) with its `major.minor.patch`
       style.
-1. Copy the version from `__init__.py` to the version metadata field in the `CITATION.cff` file.
-    - If applicable, append new authors to the author metadata in the `CITATION.cff` file.
+1. If applicable, append new authors to the author metadata in the `CITATION.cff` file.
 1. Update `docs/changelog.rst`, renaming the "current" headline to the new version and (if applicable) extending the "Authors" section of the document.
     - "Authors" are all people who committed code or in other ways contributed